petrizhang/crisp/README.md

    (+ 3 4))
 ```

-This gives users a chance to process code as data(a list), which makes meta-programming easier.
+This gives users a chance to process code as data(lists), which makes meta-programming easier.

 ### Crisp
-The two core features makes Lisp elegant are:
+The two core features make Lisp elegant are:
 1. Lisp exposes the AST structure(lists) directly to users.
-2. Lisp provides tools(list process functions) for users to easily process AST(lists).
+2. Lisp provides tools(list processing functions) for users to easily process AST(lists).

 #### Feature 1
-We found that feature 1 is natural in C++ templates,
-because C++ templates are very similar to lists and
+We found that feature 1 is natural in C++ templates, because C++ templates are very similar to lists and
 could also be considered as tree structures.

 Consider this example: